FriendsOfTYPO3/typo3db_legacy/README.md

 With TYPO3 v9, the old $GLOBALS['TYPO3_DB'] based database API has been extracted from the core to this extension "typo3db_legacy".
-It provides the same functionality as what has been supported by the core in v8 and can be used as a backwards compatible layer for extensions that still did not move to the new doctrine based API, so those extensions still work with TYPO3 v9.
+It provides the same functionality as what has been supported by the core in v8 and can be used as a backwards compatible layer for extensions that still did not move to the new doctrine based API.
+So those extensions still work with TYPO3 v9.

 ## Installation
 The latest version can be installed via TER (http://typo3.org) or via composer